top of page

 Do not be alarmed if people honk at you, this is generally to let you know they are there (as opposed to irritation like in England and Canada).
 It is also best practice to honk on turns and blind bends, to alert people and oncoming vehicles.

-⪢ Satellite navigation
+⪢ Satellite Navigation

 One of our biggest regrets is not having a phone holder, which we strongly advise after our sombre lesson learned.
 It is not necessarily easy to get lost in a place like Ubud, which does not have many main roads in and out roads, but a sat nav will really help for anticipating bends which are not sign posted and can tend to come out of nowhere.